ktp-forked-repos/quickdot/README.md

 graphviz, quicklisp

 ### Use:
-load the file quickdot.lisp or paste the code in a common lisp repl and write:
+load the file "quickdot.lisp" or paste the code in a common lisp repl and write:
 (quickdot)

 ### Produces: